 Conducting this search will also help you identify if the company is tied to any financial institution or any particular investment product.

 As a Financial Services provider we are in the business of assisting our clients to achieve their financial objectives.
 To do this we appoint staff who meet and exceed ASIC’s regulatory requirements.
-To ensure that our representatives continue to maintain the required level of skills and knowledge CIPL has a monitoring and supervision program that meets our internal needs and our legislative and regulatory obligations.
-Ongoing training is mandatory for CIPL Financial Planners and CIPL’s key staff undergo ongoing professional development to ensure that our high level of professional expertise is maintained.
+To ensure that our representatives continue to maintain the required level of skills and knowledge we have a monitoring and supervision program that meets our internal needs and our legislative and regulatory obligations.
+Ongoing training is mandatory for our Financial Planners and our key staff undergo ongoing professional development to ensure that our high level of professional expertise is maintained.